jagi/meteor-astronomy/_includes/v2/security/secured_property.md

 # Secured property

-Every Astronomy class is not "secured" by default and any operation from the client is allowed.
-It's similar to having the `insecure` package added to your Meteor project.
-In most cases it's exactly what you want because you will be adding some rules in events that will secure your application.
-However, it may vary depending on the style of your programming.
-In this section, we will discuss two approaches.
-However, let's first talk about the class level `secured` property that turns on and off class security.
+Every Astronomy class is "secured" by default and no operations from the client are allowed.
+It's similar to removing the `insecure` package from your Meteor project.
+In most cases it's exactly what you want.
+However, you may turn off security and provide some rules in events.
+Everything depends on your programming style.
+Let's talk about the class level `secured` property in more details.

 **The "secured" property**